impactorbitco/handbook-main/content/ims/policies/quality/Quality Management Policy.md

 We recognize that every employee plays a vital role in maintaining quality.
 We are committed to training and engaging all team members to actively participate in the Quality Management System (QMS).

-- **Commitment:** “Green Orbit Digital invests in employee development and engages everyone in upholding quality standards.”
+- **Commitment:** “Impact Orbit Creative Group invests in employee development and engages everyone in upholding quality standards.”

 ### 4. **Process Approach**